lildude/starling-sweeper/README.md

   ... or ...

   - in [VSCode](https://learn.microsoft.com/en-us/azure/azure-functions/create-first-function-vs-code-other?tabs=go%2Clinux#create-the-function-app-in-azure)
-- [Add credentials to the GitHub Actions secrets](https://github.com/Azure/functions-action#using-publish-profile-as-deployment-credential-recommended) for your repo if you plan to use GitHub Actions for deployment.
-  - set `AZURE_FUNCTIONAPP_PUBLISH_PROFILE` with the content of the `.PublishSettings` file downloaded from the portal.
-  - set `FUNCTION_ALL` to the name of your function.
+- As we're shipping an executable, you will need to use a Azure Service Principal for RBAC for the deployment credentials.
+Follow [these](https://github.com/Azure/functions-action/blob/d4e7f5d24dc958f6904ffd095fe5033d474abe49/README.md#using-azure-service-principal-for-rbac-as-deployment-credential) instructions.
 - Register an application with your Starling developer account.
 - Create a personal webhook using the URL from when you created your function app above.
 - Make a note of the webhook secret and the personal access token.